vdh-anssi/opc-ua_security/README.md

 The "Derivation" (file `output/derivation1.html`) shows that:
  - "SAtoken_13" was given by the client to the attacker, that impersonated the compromised server (thanks to the leak of the server secret key S_sk_3), through a legitimate activation request for a user "usr_9".
 (It could have been any request in fact).
  - "usr_8" is not known to the server and does not appear in any derivation of a server event.
-This scenario is very close to the one described in the paper in §5.5 and illustrated in Appendix §B.5, figure 15.
+This scenario is very close to the one described in the paper in §5.5 and illustrated in Figure 8.

 §5.6 Downgrade of password secrecy:
  - `$ python3 opcua.py -q "Conf[Pwd]" -c "ECC, Encrypt, no_reopen, SSec, pwd, no_switch, ch_leaks" --html`
 The attack is found and reconstructed in less than 25s, and depicted in the file `output/trace1.pdf`.
-This scenario is very close to the one described in the paper in Appendix §B.6.1.
+This scenario is mentioned in the paper in §5.6 in the eprint in Appendix §C.4.1.
 Note that the property is true in mode "Sign" instead of "Encrypt".

 §5.6 Risk of Signature Oracle: